‘Extended Audio Description (Pre-recorded)’ requires you to provide extended audio descriptions for pre-recorded videos.

-Users with visual impairments may rely on audio description to enjoy videos.
+Users with visual impairments or cognitive limitations may rely on audio description to enjoy videos.
 Adding an audio description soundtrack to videos means these users get all information from the content.

 For videos where there’s more information to convey than the natural pauses in the soundtrack allow you, those users need an extended audio description soundtrack.